Shane Hudella

-Shane Hudella is an American politician who served in the Minnesota House of Representatives from 2023 until 2025.
-A member of the Minnesota Republican Party, Hudella represented District 41B in the southeast Twin Cities metropolitan area, which includes the cities of Hastings and Cottage Grove and parts of Dakota and Washington Counties.
+Shane Hudella is an American politician who served in the Minnesota House of Representatives from 2023 to 2025.
+A member of the Republican Party of Minnesota, Hudella represented District 41B in the southeast Twin Cities metropolitan area, which includes the cities of Hastings and Cottage Grove and parts of Dakota and Washington Counties.

 Early life, education and career

 Hudella graduated from Hastings High School and attended the University of St. Thomas in Saint Paul, Minnesota.

 Hudella joined the Minnesota Army National Guard in 1988, serving until 2012.
 He was deployed in Operation Desert Storm in Iraq, and reached the rank of First Sergeant.

 Hudella founded the organization "United Heroes League", which helps children of military families play hockey, and built a Heroes Monument in Hastings recognizing over 4,000 Minnesota service members.

 Minnesota House of Representatives

 Hudella was elected to the Minnesota House of Representatives in 2022.
 He first ran after redistricting and after three-term Republican incumbent Tony Jurgens announced he would run for a seat in the Minnesota Senate.

 Hudella served on the Education Finance, Transportation Finance and Policy, and Veterans and Military Affairs Finance and Policy Committees.

-In December 2023, Hudella announced he would not seek reelection to the Minnesota House, citing the difficulty of balancing his position at the legislature with running his nonprofit.
+In December 2023, Hudella announced he would not seek reelection, citing the difficulty of balancing his position at the legislature with running his nonprofit.